KennethSundqvist/key-jump-browser-extension/README.md

-# Key Jump Chrome Extension
+# Key Jump browser extension

 Pointing and clicking with your mouse can be annoying, especially if you're someone who uses only the keyboard for extended periods of time.

-This Chrome extension makes it easier for you to click on links and stuff without taking your hands off your keyboard.
+This browser extension makes it easier for you to click on links and stuff without taking your hands off your keyboard.

 ## Install